sasagawa888/eisl/README.md

 - Ubuntu
 - Linux Mint

- Use of other operating systems is at your own discretion."
+ Use of other operating systems is at your own discretion.

 ### GNU Emacs support